Fine-tuning Diffusion Policy Model

 --policy.prediction_type | Prediction type | epsilon | Predict noise or sample |

---policy.num_train_timesteps | Training timesteps | 100 | Number of forward diffusion steps |
+--policy.num_train_timesteps | Training timesteps | 100 | Steps for forward diffusion |

 Network Architecture Parameters

-| Parameter | Meaning | Recommended Value | Description |
+| Parameter | Meaning | Recommended | Description |

 |---|---|---|---|